GurJas1882/gurjas1882/README.md

 ## Hey, I'm Jaskaran! 👋

-• I'm a passionate full-stack developer from Canada
+• 🇨🇦 Passionate full-stack developer from Canada
-<br>• Began coding 7 years ago, became serious about it 4 years ago
+<br>• 🚀 Started coding 7 years ago, got serious about it 4 years ago
+<br>• 💻 Primarily work with JavaScript and Node.j

 ## 💻 What I know: